Back To Main Menu

 • What do you think you need to do most to improve your performance?

-• Composers should submit a portfolio of at least two, but not more than five, contrasting examples of your compositions.
-You are required to submit your portfolio to the Students Admissions Office at least 4 weeks in advance of your scheduled audition.
+1. Composers are required to submit a portfolio of at least two, but not more than five, contrasting examples of their compositions.
+They are to submit their portfolio to the Student Admissions Office at least 4 weeks in advance of the scheduled audition.

-• On the day of the audition, you may submit your work as written scores, recordings or a combination of the two.
+• PDF version of the written scores.
 Please ensure that written music is clear and legible with full information of instrumentation, scoring and performance details.
+Common composition software includes Sibelius, Finale, as well as other notation software in the market.

-• We are looking for evidence of both a talent for composition and the ability to realise effectively, or to start to realise, your ideas in a variety of forms and media.
+3. We are looking for evidence of both a talent for composition and the ability to realise effectively, or to start to realise, ideas in a variety of forms and media.

-• The interview will include a series of simple aural tests.
+4. The interview will include a series of simple sight singing tests.

-• Typical questions you may be asked during your interview include:
+6. Typical questions asked during the interview may include:

 • Why do you want to study at NAFA?